1031-Systems/1031_Delivery/README.md

 knots for a smoother motion of the controlled device.

-Channel data may be exported to a CSV file to be transferred to an external hardware controller.
+Channel data may be exported to a CSV file to be transferred to an external animation controller.
 In addition, a pipe may be used to directly signal the controller from the system while it runs Hauntimator.py.